EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI

 However, a key limitation of this approach is its reliance on human experts to generate and validate explanations, both resource-intensive and difficult to scale.
 Fortunately, recent work \cite{chen2025rosenamellmgeneratedexplanations} shows that LLM-generated explanations are comparable to humans in approximating label distributions in NLI, suggesting the potential to extend the VariErr framework to an LLM-based pipeline.

-This paper presents \framework{}, a LLM-driven method for error detection that leverages explanation generation and validation.
+This paper presents \framework{}, an LLM-driven method for error detection that leverages explanation generation and validation.
 Our main research questions are: \textbf{RQ1:} How effectively can LLM-generated explanations reflect valid HLV, and how do these compare to human-written explanations? \textbf{RQ2:} To what extent does LLM-validation enable reliable error detection compared to humans? \textbf{RQ3:} What is the impact of removing LLM-detected errors on downstream fine-tuning performance in terms of alignment with HLV? \footnote{Our code and data are publicly available at \url{https://github.com/mainlp/LLM_AED}.}

 Figure \ref{fig:pipeline} presents the structure of \framework{}.
 We first prompt LLMs to generate explanations given a premise–hypothesis pair and a candidate label.
 Subsequently, LLMs evaluate the explanations by assigning validity scores, indicating how effectively each explanation supports the assigned label (\S\ref{sec:framework}).
 To assess the effectiveness of our framework, we compare it with the human-driven pipeline from multiple perspectives, including explanation distribution, validated label overlap, linguistic similarity, and downstream task performance.
 Our findings demonstrate that \framework{} aligns closely with human annotators in terms of label agreement, and can effectively identify errors, yielding annotations that more accurately reflect HLV (\S\ref{sec:comparison} \& \S\ref{sec:downstream-finetuning}).